 Scheduling interviews and increasing the strike rate: To increase the strike rate, we planned the interviews around the time that most members of the community were available once the EAs had been identified.
 Interviews were staggered over different days of the week and onto weekends for interviews in urban areas.

 Call log: All records of successful calls, unsuccessful calls (due to different reasons such as closed doors, refusals, etc.), substitution, and callbacks were kept by the team.

-ANNEX 3.
-COOKSTOVE TYPOLOGY